2 Nov 2023

 Choosi makes finding home and contents insurance easy.

 Home and contents insurance isn’t just about protecting your home—it’s about protecting the personal belongings that you’ve collected over the years.
 Whether you’re after combined cover for both your home and contents or just need one or the other, Choosi lets you compare, choose, and then apply for a range of policies all in one place.
-It’s not only easy, it’s 100% free!
+It’s not only easy, it’s 100% free to compare!
 Start comparing with Choosi today to find out why we’re trusted by so many Australians looking to protect their most valuable possessions.

 Ask yourself two simple questions: